Fish and ships

 RNLI Lifeboat weekends

-Whitby and Staithes both hold weekend celebrations to raise money for the Royal National Lifeboat Institution.
+Whitby and Staithes both hold celebrations to raise money for the Royal National Lifeboat Institution (RNLI).
 The fun-filled weekends include fancy dress parades, live music, duck race, air and sea rescue displays and fireworks.
 The RNLI is run by volunteers so these weekends are a great way to support all their hard work to save lives at sea.